 There are several other tips to avoid common paddle sports injuries, such as shoulder dislocation, rotator cuff maladies, tenosynovitis (tendon inflammation), chronic sprains of the forearms and wrists, hyperextension of the wrists and back problems such as spondylolysis, muscular or ligamentous strain and prolapsed discs.
 Those tips include:

-- Keeping Your Body Aligned and Flexible: Making sure your spine and other bones and joints are in the correct position and moving properly without pain or stiffness protects against overuse problems and stiffness.
-Additionally, since motion is how your joints, discs and cartilage stay healthy, more flexibility achieved through stretching, movement and yoga equals healthier joints.
+- Keeping Your Body Aligned and Flexible: Making sure your spine and other bones and joints are in the correct position and moving properly without pain or stiffness protect against overuse problems and stiffness.
+Additionally, since motion is how your joints, discs, and cartilage stay healthy, more flexibility achieved through stretching, movement, and yoga equals healthier joints.

 - Stretching to Warm Up and Cool Down: Experts agree light stretching before and after you hit the water ensures easy movement of your muscles and staves off muscle soreness.

 - Incorporating Proper Nutrition: A proper diet maintains a healthy weight, protects your joints and builds strong muscles.

 Following these steps will go a long way in preventing injuries.
 Studies have shown regular chiropractic care help athletes recover more quickly and heal properly, reducing pain and diminishing inflammation, so they can get back on the water more quickly.